 I intend this class to meet the needs of students from all backgrounds and perspectives.
 As such, the diverse experiences, and perspectives of students in this course should be seen as a valuable resource for the growth of understanding of the human experience and unique needs of different groups.
 I encourage you to offer me your thoughts on ways to better serve your needs and the overall effectiveness of course delivery and content.

 I expect everyone to be respectful and open to the experience of others and will do my best to create an environment where this is the case.
 A major part of working in counseling and human services is the development of effective empathy.
 This means that we must be aware of and sensitive to the lived experiences of others and how that informs their way of navigating the world.

+This includes respecting personal pronouns and identity markers indicated by individuals.
+I encourage you to share your pronouns if you are comfortable doing so and will do everything for us to create a shared space that is respectful of that.

 At times we may be challenged by other perspectives, but I encourage you to take a moment to consider why you feel challenged and how your own life experience informs that feeling.
 Please let me know if something said or done in the classroom, by either myself or other students, is particularly troubling or causes discomfort or offense.
 It may not be our intention may to cause discomfort or offense, but it sometimes happens.
 Addressing these instances is important and the impact of them can be lasting.
 If, and when, this occurs, there are several ways to alleviate some of the discomfort or hurt you may experience:

 Discuss the situation privately with me.
 I am always open to listening to students' experiences and want to work with students to find acceptable ways to process and address the issue.